xuhang57/SimpleFuzzer/README.md

 Originally a course group project at for EC504 at Boston University.

-I have re-written it and try to add more features
+In this repo, It only contains my parts and I am extending it from time to time

 ## Current Features

-## Future
+To be added